vitalied/geonames_api/README.md

 ### Others

-The other services will be implemented as needed.
-In the mean time, feel free to contribute!
+Feel free to contribute!
 Let's keep the style consistent.

 ## Contributing

+The gem was originally written by [@barelyknown](http://twitter.com/barelyknown).

+A number of nice features were added by [@mrm](http://twitter.com/mrm) including:
+* automatic retries on timeout,
+* properly encoded url parameters,
+* support for paid users (with https and API tokens)
+* more consistent ```find``` and ```where``` methods across endpoints
+* Timezone, AlternateName, and GeoName entries properly encoded in results
+* better test coverage, Travis CI, and CodeClimate integration

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)